 Nearly as important as the steel used on each tool is the handle material accompanying the blade to compliment the style and usage.

 - Wood/Stabilized Wood – Beautiful domestic and exotic woods of nearly every variety are available upon request.
 When possible, stabilized wood will be used to reduce the opportunity for expansion/contraction with weather fluctuations or introduction of liquid.

 - G10 – A high-pressure fiberglass laminate favored for its high strength, low moisture absorption, and chemical resistance.
 Excellent material in all temperatures and humidity conditions.
 Available in a vast variety of colors and combinations.

 - Kevlar – High tensile strength-to-weight ratio, up to 5 times stronger than steel, works well in all environments and temperatures.

-- Carbon Fiber – Extremely strong and light fiber reinforced plastic which containing carbon fibers.
+- Carbon Fiber – Extremely strong and light fiber reinforced resin based plastic containing carbon fibers.
 Works well in all environments and temperatures.